The Society of Botanical Artists

 Following inclusion in the Hunt Institute 13th International exhibition I was invited to become a member of the American Society of Botanical Artists.
 Although a long way from my home in Nottingham, UK, I have found it an excellent society to be a member of despite the fact that it's a bit difficult to get to the AGM!

-The Sheffield Florilegium Society
+The Florilegium Society at Sheffield Botanical Gardens

 I enjoy being part of the Florilegium Society in Sheffield, whose aim is to illustrate the plants of Sheffield Botanical Gardens.
 The definition of a florilegium is basically a collection of flower records so the aim of the Florilegium Society is to illustrate and provide a record of the plants of Sheffield Botanical Gardens.
 Completed illustrations are chosen for the archives by a selection committee and provide a useful source of reference and a scientific and historical record of the gardens.